Tōhoku Shinkansen: 2011 Tohoku earthquake and tsunami

 On the afternoon of 11 March 2011, services on the Tohoku Shinkansen were suspended as a result of the Tōhoku earthquake and tsunami.
 JR East estimated that around 1,100 repairs would be required for the line between Omiya and Iwate-Numakunai, ranging from collapsed station roofs to bent power pylons.

 Limited service on the line was restored in segments: Tokyo to Nasushiobara was re-opened on 15 March, and Morioka to Shin-Aomori was re-opened on 22 March.
 The line between Morioka and Ichinoseki re-opened on 7 April, Nasushiobara and Fukushima on 12 April, and the rest of the line on or around 30 April, although not at full speed or a full schedule.
 The trains returned to full-speed operations on 23 September 2011.

 2021 Tohoku earthquake

 A magnitude 7.1 earthquake struck the Tohoku area approximately 46 km east of Namie on the evening of 13 February 2021.
 Following the quake, infrastructure damage was discovered between Shin-Shirakawa and Furukawa stations.

-East Japan Railway closed the Tohoku Shinkansen between Nasushiobara and Morioka.
+JR East closed the Tohoku Shinkansen between Nasushiobara and Morioka.
 The section between Ichinoseki and Morioka re-opened on 16 February, Sendai and Ichinoseki on 22 February, and the remaining section between Nasushiobara and Sendai on 24 February.
 Trains operated at 80% the usual timetable with top speeds reduced until 26 March, when repairs were completed and the normal timetable was restored.